This guide existed previously but it became corrupted or whatever, so here it is again:

 Let's start with 60 magical protections and 10% cooldown.
 Not enough?
 Have 20% crowd control reduction and 20 MP5.
 That's nice, isn't it.
 But you want a passive.
-You want a passive that turns your hunter (or Freya) carry into a gatling gun: enter the 20% attack speed for all allies in 70 unites of you.
+You want a passive that turns your hunter's and magical aa gods into gatling guns: enter the 20% attack speed for all allies in 70 units of you.

 Your hunter will be able to forget an attack speed item and go for a power or crit one instead, knowing they'll have the attack speed for free!

-When I play hunters, I always check if a guardian on my side has built this and if so, i stick to them like glue.
+When I play hunters, I always check if a guardian on my side has built this and if so, i buy power and stick to them like glue.

-IMO Geb shouldn't be buying any damaging items but if you want to, you should consider those with HP and a decent passive.
+IMO Geb should never be buying any damaging items but if you want to, you should consider those with HP and a useful passive.

 Gem of Isolation

-A whopping 90 Magical Power and some health (250) makes this a great attack item for a guardian.
+A whopping 90 Magical Power and some health (250) makes this a solid attack item for a guardian.

-Similar to the Gem of Iso' with 90 Magical Power and 200 Health but with a different passive: Every 10 secs your abilities deal bonus Magical damage to enemy gods equal to 5% of their max Health.
+Similar to the Gem of Iso' in base stats but with a different passive: Every 10 secs your abilities deal bonus Magical damage to enemy gods equal to 5% of their max Health.
 You will notice the extra dmg if you're hitting an ability combo.